vivi202/sa818/README.md

-# Simple library to comunicate with SA818 rf modules
+# Simple library and cli tools to comunicate with SA818 rf modules